MicrosoftDocs/mixed-reality/mixed-reality-docs/using-the-windows-namespace-with-unity-apps-for-hololens.md

 ---
-title: Using the Windows namespace with Unity apps for HoloLens
+title: WinRT APIs with Unity for HoloLens
-description: Explains how to make use of WinRT APIs in your Unity project for HoloLens.
+description: Explains how to make use of WinRT APIs (the Windows namespace) in your Unity project for HoloLens.
 author: MikeRiches
 ms.author: mriches
 ms.date: 03/21/2018